CherAmi/MagicMirror/README.md

 **[(Live demo)](http://li7qxmk72kp3sgz4.onion/)**

 A small, secure, and easy to use encrypted imagehost.
+Bitcoin donations welcome at *1FeqMzpN8cbpKgveHDbax7RKssPWwCQVJK*!

 **Features**
 * Can upload images via URL or file